Summer Student Research Fellowships

 Augustana Summer Student Research Fellowships are available to students of all disciplines.
 This funding is intended to support independent student projects under the supervision of an Augustana faculty member and is designed to encourage students to engage in research early in their academic career.

 Funding for Senior Inquiry (SI) research will be considered separately from non-SI independent research.
 At least one non-SI summer fellowship will be reserved for a qualified rising sophomore while the remaining proposals will be evaluated equally based on merit.

 Students may apply for $300 per week for 5-10 weeks of the summer for a total of $1,500-$3,000 stipend, plus up to $500 in expenses.
-Students should discuss the project timeline in their proposal and justify the number of weeks being proposed.
+Students should discuss the project timeline in their proposals and justify the number of weeks being proposed.
 If the fellowship is funded, the faculty mentor will receive $500 (added to their professional development fund).

 Augie Choice funds will be applied to the fellowship if a student has not used these funds and is not intending to use Augie Choice for other experiences.
 (Projects that require large expense budgets, such as expensive travel, etc., will be funded if the funds are available.)

 Project proposals and letter of support must be submitted by Feb.
 18, 2022.